We are specialized in travel to India on cultural tours, leisure trips, trekking tours, Indian pilgrimages or Ayurvedic treatments in India.

-- Southern Delights: Karnataka and Kerala
+- Cultural Delights and Lush Tropics: Karnataka and Kerala

 Experience the Western Ghats and generate lasting memories of cool mountains covered in forest, coffee and tea plantations, pepper, vanilla and cardamom.
 Cruise through the southern Deccan plateau and be stunned by the other-worldly atmosphere of Hampi (Vijayanagar).
 Marvel at fascinating art at Belur, Halebid and Badami.
 Stroll through atmospheric Mysore and cross the mountains down into the tropical lagoons, backwaters and the ancient spice trade ports of Kerala.
 Spend a few days at one of the famed hill stations.
 Enjoy countless images of bye-gone times, evergreen mountains, dense jungle or a home-stay on a plantation.
 A taste of the Raj, superb art, backwater romance, beach life and an Ayurvedic treatment.

-- Eastern Seaboard: Tamil Nadu and Orissa
+- Dravidian Culture and the Wild East - Tamil Nadu and Orissa

 Enjoy the fascinating temple towns and pilgrimage sites of Madurai, Trichy, Rameswaram, Mamallapuram or Kanchipuram, and relax enroute high up in the Ghats at one of the cool hill stations from the time of the Raj.